Bhagat-MITS/UGECSKELM-CODE/README.md

 Description of files:

+Similar setting for all use datasets (keel dataset repository)

-pima.m: selecting parameters of UGECSKELM using 5-fold cross-validation.
+KERNEL_haberman.m: selecting parameters of UGECSKELM using 5-fold cross-validation.
 One can select parameters l, λ and  σ to be used in grid-search method.

 UGECSKELM.m: implementation of UGECSKELM algorithm.
 Takes parameters l, λ and  σ and training data and test data, and provides accuracy obtained and running time.